Secresteyn/Secresteyn/README.md

 - 👀 I’m interested in Blender3D, Procedural Systems, Open Source Software and Game Design.
 - 🌱 I’m currently learning Python, C# and Godot.

-- I am currently actively working on a new addOn for Blender 3D that leverages Python, GeoNodes, Modular components and procedural generation scripts
-- expand design possibilities and greatly reduce production times.
+- I am currently actively working on a new addOn for Blender 3D that leverages Python, GeoNodes, Modular components and procedural generation scripts to expand design possibilities and greatly reduce production times.

 - 💞️ I’m looking to collaborate on Blender Addons, Open Source Game Development, GameJams.
 -